-The Alachua County Library District is partnering with the Eighth Judicial Circuit Bar Association to present Law in the Library:
+The Alachua County Library District is partnering with the Eighth Judicial Circuit Bar Association to present this series of free presenations by experienced attorneys and professionals to provide information on pertinent legal topics.

-Restoration of Civil Rights Workshops 5:30 to 7 p.m. on Thursday, Nov.
-6, at Cone Park Branch and Tuesday, Dec.
+Restoration of Civil Rights Workshop: Tuesday, Dec.
 2, at Tower Road Branch.
 Attorneys from Josiah T. Walls Bar Association and law students from the University of Florida Levin College of Law will provide one-on-one assistance to persons who have been convicted of a felony and are interested in applying to have their civil rights restored.
 If civil rights are restored an applicant will have the right to vote, sit on a jury and hold public office.

 MAY IS ELDER LAW MONTH